Owning Your Confidence

 There is a big difference between being confident and being arrogant my friends.

-I learned young that people don’t like people who think they are amazing humans.
+I learned young that people don’t like people who portray genuine confidence.
 Which creates an unspoken shame around being the best version of yourself.

 Pretend that you’re a little more fucked up than others so they don’t feel bad.
 So we all walk around with this amazing potential and we all pretend we don’t have it.
 We all feel as if we have to justify our greatness to others when we are talking about our lives.